MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -Path

-Specifies the path and file name of the session configuration file.
+Specifies the path and filename of the session configuration file.
 The file must have a `.pssc` file name extension.

 ```yaml